A Twitter survey found that, on average, the maximum number of accounts a social media manager handles is 40.

 But before we get to the best social media management tool, you must notice different signs that make it necessary for your business to have multiple social media accounts.

-Signs Your Business May Need Multiple Social Media Accounts
+When Should Your Business Consider Multiple Social Media Accounts?

 Now that you’ve understood the pros and cons, are you sure it’s the best use of your resources and time?

 Here are signs that your business may need multiple social media accounts: